An effective Records Management program should be designed to achieve the following objectives:

 - Fulbright and Jaworski, L.L.P., Records Management and Best Practices in E-discovery.

-- Information Requirements Clearinghouse, Legal Issues in Records Retention
+- Information Requirements Clearinghouse, Legal Issues in Records Retention and Disposition Programs.

 What is a Record? - ISO Definition

 The ISO 15489 definition of a record:

 A "record" is information created, received, and maintained as evidence by an organization or person in the transaction of business, or in the pursuance of legal obligations, "regardless of media."

 A record can also be thought of as information that holds operational, legal, fiscal, vital or historical value.

 On the other hand, information with no operational, legal, fiscal, or historical value is not a record.
 Duplicates and copies of existing, maintained records are also not records.
 These should be disposed of as soon as they are no longer of use or value.
 Retaining such beyond their use is a liability to any organization.

 After information is produced, the employee must determine if it is a record.
 Each employee should be familiar with the ISO record definition from their Records Management training.
 Training should explain exactly how records should be retained (i.e. where records will be stored, for how long and in what form.)
 The training should teach the employee to ask: "Does this information reflect an activity of the business?
 Does it reflect fiscal, operational, administrative, legal, vital or historical value?"
 If it does, then the information is a record, and steps must be taken to retain it and its associated metadata.